scoticus/lotto-stats/triggers/README.md

 # Scheduled Trigger Scripts

-The scripts in this folder are triggers for the scraping functions on Netlify.
+The scripts in this folder are triggers for the scraping functions on Netlify and rebuilding the frontend using a Netlify build hook.
 We want to be able to schedule the scraping scripts to run at a particular time but we can't do with Netlify by itself.

 Instead we can use Cloudflare as it offers cron scheduling for workers.